rclone/rclone/docs/content/sharefile.md

 ### Transfers ###

-For files above 128MB rclone will use a chunked transfer.
+For files above 128 MiB rclone will use a chunked transfer.
 Rclone will upload up to `--transfers` chunks at the same time (shared among all the multipart uploads).
-Chunks are buffered in memory and are normally 64MB so increasing `--transfers` will increase memory use.
+Chunks are buffered in memory and are normally 64 MiB so increasing `--transfers` will increase memory use.

 ### Limitations ###